Why you need construction insurance

 Latent defects insurance

 When third parties have inadequate cover or cease trading, you can be left exposed to undiscovered risks.
 Latent defects insurance ensures you are protected in these scenarios, filling this gap in standard property insurance policies.

 Delay in start-up (DSU) insurance

 In the event of a major loss in the days prior to practical completion, the employer may be exposed to financial loss.
 This ‘delay in start-up’ could be loss of rent, loss of revenue or additional interest charges and/or refinancing fees.
 Importantly this cover can only be insured by the employer.

-Construction and engineering businesses face all of the ‘usual’ cyber risks from hacking to loss of confidential employee data.
-However, they are also risk at industry specific problems such as cyber exposures to technology including integrated project delivery (IPD) and building information modelling (BIM).
+Construction and engineering businesses face all of the ‘usual’ cyber risks, from hacking to loss of confidential employee data.
+However, there are also industry specific risks such as cyber exposures to technology, including integrated project delivery (IPD) and building information modelling (BIM).

 - Competitors trying to access systems to steal intellectual property

 - Hackers trying to exploit weakness in building management systems